cozodb/cozo/docs/source/datatypes.rst

 * Lists are ordered lexicographically by their elements;
 * Bytes are compared lexicographically;
 * Strings are ordered lexicographically by their UTF-8 byte representations.
+* If two UUIDs are both of version one, they are compared based on their timestamp.
+Otherwise, or when the timestamp comparison results in a tie, they are compared by their bytes.

 ..
 WARNING::